splunk/splunk-sdk-javascript/README.md

+**NOTE**: The version of Node.js (0.6.6) released on 12/15/11 has a [bug](https://github.com/isaacs/npm/issues/1888) in npm that prevents the SDK from being installed.
+You can install Node 0.6.5 to avoid this issue for now.

 # The Splunk Software Development Kit for JavaScript (Preview Release)

 This SDK contains library code and examples designed to enable developers to